bring-shrubbery/squircle-js/README.md

 # Squircle Button

-> Also a `div` and any other intrinsic element.

 This is a project aiming at bringing the iOS-style squircle to your frontend projects.

 ## Features

-- Responsive squircle div and button elements.
+- Responsive squircle element that can be used as any intrinsic component.
-- Fallback solution for disabled JavaScript.
+- Fallback solution for No-JavaScript.
 - CommonJS and ES6 (tree-shakeable).
 - Available for React (with `react@18` support), with other frameworks coming later.
 - Documented usage examples.